 Turn right on Burma Road.
 Turn left on to Vanderlip Trail.
 Stay on Vanderlip until you meet Water Tank Trail on your left.
 It’s all uphill from here.
 Turn left on Burma Road.
-You can stay on Burma until the end or take Burma – Peacock Flats – Burma like I did.
-On Burma, there is a good place to stop and rest if you need.
-Happy Hiking!
+You can stay on Burma Road until the end or take Burma – Peacock Flats – Burma like I did.
+On Burma Rd, there is a good place to stop and rest if you need it.

 - Trail map

-- Restroom: One portable restroom on Burma Road (approx. 3/4 miles from the trailhead)
+- One portable restroom on Burma Road (approx. 3/4 miles from the trailhead)